Datasets

 FLAME DATASETS

 Drone-based wildfire detection methods enable high-precision, real-time fire monitoring that is not offered by traditional wildfire mitigation techniques that can help significantly mitigate the overall damages caused by wildfires due to early detection and response.
 However, the development of these systems has been limited by the lack of high quality, well-annotated datasets necessary for the development of detection, monitoring, and modelling models.
 To combat this, we have collected and published the FLAME datasets, FLAME 1 and FLAME 2, to help enhance the development of robust wildfire monitoring systems.
-Both datasets include high-quality, well-annotated drone aerial imagery of prescribed burns in Northern Arizona with additional supplementary data.Â
+Both datasets include high-quality, well-annotated drone aerial imagery of prescribed burns in Northern Arizona with additional supplementary data.
+FLAME 3 is the third dataset in the FLAME series of aerial UAV-collected side-by-side multi-spectral wildlands fire imagery.

 FLAME 1: IEEE DataPort | Article